 The second eating or drinking option is a visit to the Yanchep Inn which is a heritage-listed tavern.
 Yanchep Inn overlooks the lake and is a nice spot to sit and enjoy the views.
 The Inn is also open for dinner.

-If you want to stay the night at Yanchep National Park, hotel style accommodation is available at the Yanchep Inn.
+If you want to stay the night at Yanchep National Park, then hotel style accommodation is available at the Yanchep Inn.

-Campers can stay at the Henry White Oval.
+Campers can also stay at the Henry White Oval.
 Campground facilities at Yanchep National Park include picnic tables and benches, hot showers, BBQs and flush toilets.
 Ten sites are hard-surface for caravans and camper trailers.
 See a video of what the campsites look like here.

 For more information and bookings about camping at Yanchep click here.

 There are several tour options that include Yanchep National Park.
 Most of these tours are full day tours that stop at Yanchep before going to the Pinnacles, Lancelin or other attractions further north.

 Some tours are listed below.
 You can pre-book your spot with free cancellation.